vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 The process for getting the data is similar to the process for getting the access token.
 But in this case, we need to provide an `Authorization` header instead of the API key.
 If the request succeeds, `listrespones` will contain the JSON string of the list data.

-## Process the JSON string into a useful table
+## Turn the JSON string into a table

-As a reminder here's how the JSON string looks like.
-The meta data and the actual table is distributed over two arrays.
-The actual table data is stored in key/value pairs.
+Here's what the JSON string looks like.
+The metadata and the table are distributed over two arrays.
+The table data is stored as key-value pairs.

 {% highlight json %}
 {